joycelinemarealle/HairBusinessApplication/README.md

-HairbyJoyceline Booking System
+Hair Booking System

 Project Overview
-HairbyJoyceline is an online booking system for a hair business, allowing customers to book appointments, view available services, and manage their bookings.
+ This is an online booking system for a hair business, allowing customers to book appointments, view available services, and manage their bookings.
 The system provides both customer-facing and admin-facing functionalities to streamline business operations.

 Functional Requirements
 Customer Registration and Management